suthirikyaw/unit_1-2021/README.md

 1. The game has to be entirely text-based.
 2. The game must record the time played.
 3. The game must record the player name and score.
+4. The game controls are specified and accessible anytime while playing the game.
+5.

 # Criteria B: Design